jsforce/jsforce/README.md

 ## Abstract

-node-salesforce is designed to be the wrapper of salesforce REST API from Node.js, much more style.
-Authentication module is separated so light-weight.
-It works both on OAuth2 access token and session Id from Session ID.
+Node-salesforce is designed to be a wrapper of salesforce REST API from Node.js, which enables event-driven style development.
+It doesn't include authentication module, i.e light-weight.
+It works both on OAuth2 access token and session Id from SOAP API.

 ## Install